David Bowie: The Genesis of Tin Machine

 πŸ›οΈ Compass Point Studios

-πŸ—’οΈ Note: The band records the core tracks for the album.
-David adopts a new vocal approach, often recording first takes to capture the immediate energy of the room.
-The lyrics become more overtly political and abrasive, reflecting David’s renewed sense of artistic freedom.
+πŸ—’οΈ Notes: The band records core tracks for the album.
+Bowie adopts a new vocal approach, often using first takes to capture the immediate energy of the room.
+The lyrics become more overtly political and abrasive, reflecting his renewed sense of artistic freedom.

 πŸ“… 1988-05-31